andrediegues/EECS314-BinaryFun/ASSO-DOCS/FinalReport.md

 ## Requirements

-Since it's an Android Application it is implemented in Java, lessons view are made by HTML and css and it uses Gradle to build the project.
+Since it's an Android Application it is implemented in Java, tutorials view are made by HTML and css and it uses Gradle to build the project.
-To run it you need an Android envoirenment, like a smartphone with a software version Android API 21, also known as Lollipop.
+To run it you need an Android environment, like a smartphone with a software version Android API 21, also known as Lollipop.
 To compile the whole project you need

 	internal_impl-22.0.0.jar

 	classpath 'com.android.tools.build:gradle:1.1.0'

-which are the libraries of gradle to build the project and an android's library.
+which are the libraries of gradle to build the project and an Android's library.

 **Git and BinaryFun**